hutchresearch/latex2speech/README.md

 ## Getting Started

+**To run this locally**
 1. Clone project repository
+2. Create a virtual environment `python3 -m venv env` then run your virtual enviornment `source env/bin/activiate`
-2. Go to `latex2speech` folder and run the requirements.txt page with the command `pip3 install -r requirements.txt` which installs other dependencies needed.
+3. Go to `latex2speech/tex2speech` folder and run the requirements.txt page with the command `pip3 install -r requirements.txt` which installs other dependencies needed.
-3. cd into tex2speech folder and run `aws configure` add in your AWS Secret Key and Access Key
+4. Then run `aws configure` add in your AWS Secret Key and Access Key
-4. Create directory called instance in the latex2speech directory (Keep the instance directory and everything in it private do not share)
+5. Create directory called instance in the `latex2speech/tex2speech` directory (Keep the instance directory and everything in it private do not share)
-5. Create a file called config.py in the instance directory
+5. Create a file called config.py in the instance directory `instance/config.py`
-6. Create variable in config.py called `SECRET_KEY` and assign it a random generated key (string of random characters)
+7. Create variable in config.py called `SECRET_KEY` and assign it a random generated key (string of random characters)
-7. To run project locally run `python3 -m flask run`
+8. To run project locally run `python3 application.py`